 About The C Shore

 If you are technical you might wonder where the C code is, given the name of this site.
 Non-techies may just be wondering why the name of the site.
-I, Daniel Dickinson, chose the site name because C is the first ‘real’ programming language I learned well (I don’t count assembler, which is too level to be truly a language, nor BASIC which was more of a training language even if you could – if you really wanted to – do real things with it), and the code is scattered among various open source and proprietary projects.
+I (Daniel Dickinson) chose the name because C is the first ‘real’ programming language I learned well (I don’t count assembler, which is too low level to be truly a language, nor BASIC which was more of a training language even if you could – if you really wanted to – do real things with it), and the code is scattered among various open source and proprietary projects.
 A number of open source projects to which I contribute can be seen at cshoredaniel on GitHub, including the theme I’ve created for this site using Hugo.
 You can see the theme at the dummy site for hugo-oldnew-mashup.
-I’m also working a number of Documents as well an Introduction to Arduino & Pi Workshop, which will eventually be added to this site once it is more complete/has more editing.
+I’m also working on a number of Documents as well an Introduction to Arduino & Pi Workshop, which will eventually be added to this site (once more complete and polished).
+For some history of public projects I’ve worked you can look at the cshore-history ‘organization’ on GitHub.